jaspervdj/hakyll/web/tutorials/02-basics.markdown

     git clone git://github.com/jaspervdj/hakyll-examples.git

-or nagivate to the download menu on GitHub.
+or navigate to the download menu on GitHub.

 Now, for this first tutorial, there's a number of files we will use: